If you clicked on this post, you might be expecting something sappy and sentimental. You know what?

 The latest saga in our adventures, especially in a COVID era, is team cooking.
 Mike has taken a great interest in preparing delicious meals in the last few years, aided by having produce available from his garden.
 It has been delightful to see him as he applies his artist nature to cooking, and makes meals that look beautiful as well as taste delicious.

 Sometimes we work together on meals, where one of us is a sous chef and the other coordinates the main entree.
 It is a fun activity to do together and often results in something tasty.

 When we do go out to eat, we carefully survey how the restaurant prepares their meals and which ingredients they are using, so we can duplicate it at home.
 That has resulted in many new frontiers in home cooking.

 Maybe all that sounds dreadfully boring to you.

 Not only is that OK with me (after all, it is OUR life, not yours), it is kind of the point: we have found that we delight in simple pleasures and a less packed schedule than our single days.

-One of the greatest things about being married to my best friend is that we have a continual companionship that survives the exterior storms of the world.
+Being married to my best friend means we have a continual companionship that survives the exterior storms of the world.
 Home, with Mike, is the place I most love to be.

 I hope I’ve painted a realistic picture of life.
 It’s not all sunshine and roses.
 I mean, life, and living in close proximity with another human is messy.
 There’s no way around that.